slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 ### More async ABI methods!

-After we implemented `async`/`await` in our WASM modules, we refactored the `request` ABI discussed in [our previous post](../Kubernetes-controllers-A-New-Hope/#The-ABI) as asynchronous ABI method:
+After we implemented `async`/`await` in our WASM modules, we refactored the `request` ABI discussed in [our previous post](../Kubernetes-controllers-A-New-Hope/#The-ABI) as an asynchronous ABI method:

 ```rust
 #[link(wasm_import_module = "http-proxy-abi")]